DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 (with $\mathbf{r}_0=0$), $\cdot$ and $\sqrt{\;}$ represent the element-wise multiplication of two vectors and square root, respectively.
 Finally, $\delta=10^{-6}$ is used as stabilizer to avoid division by zero.

-If we look at the learning rate of AdaGrad, it is clear that this is parameter dependent and more importantly is function of the norm of the past gradients.
+If we look at the learning rate of AdaGrad, it is clear that this is parameter dependent and more importantly, it is a function of the norm of the past gradients.
 Therefore, parameters associated with large gradients will experience a rapid decrease in their associated LR, whilst parameters with small gradients will have an increase of the LR through iterations.